 Technical Help for Tuscan Boilers

-Technical help on aspects of the products by Hounsfield Boilers.
-If you don’t install oil fired boilers on a regular basis, the Hounsfield Boilers team will be happy to provide additional technical advice you require.
+Technical help on oil-fired boilers in general and Hounsfield Boilers.
+And there is more information available under ‘‘Product Brochures and Videos‘.
+If you don’t install oil fired boilers on a regular basis, the Hounsfield Boilers team will be happy to provide additional technical advice.
 Call us on 01449 722461.

 Benton is a subsiduary of Nu-Way Burners, a British Company established in 1948.
 The Bentone products are often more familiar than their brand: these include the B9, Sterling and Electro oil burners.
 These were sold under the EOGB brand and fitted to Danesmoor, Myson, Trianco and Potterton boilers.

 Bentone’s BF1 is the only burner on the market designed from scratch for condensing oil boiler technology and complies with current NOx emission requirements.

 The BF1 utilises industry standard components which means lower life-time costs for spare parts.
 These are around 30% lower than bespoke Riello burner components.

 For the heating engineer, the BF1 is the easiest burner on the market to service.
 Removing the burner head provides access to all service components.

 Where is the control panel?